Read on for essential Hong Kong travel tips and insider information!

 Going out partying in Hong Kong

 Hong Kong is a great place to go out drinking and dancing.
 Drinks are cheap and many bars and clubs open until the wee hours of the morning.
 There are 2 main areas to go out drinking in Hong Kong: Lan Kwai Fong in Central, and Lockhart Road in Wan Chai.

-In general, there are many police patrolmen in both of these areas, especially on Friday and Saturday nights.
+In general, there are many police patrolmen in both Lan Kwai Fong and Wan Chai, especially on Friday and Saturday nights.
 That being said, watch your drink, watch your wallet, watch your phone.
-There have been cases of drinks being spiked and there is lots of petty theft in these areas.
+If you are a female solo traveler in Hong Kong you need to know that there have been cases of drinks being spiked and there is lots of petty theft in these areas.
 If something goes missing, report the loss to the manager of the bar or club, or if it took place in the street file a lost property report with the police.

 The legal drinking age in Hong Kong is 18 years old and most places will check your ID if you appear to be underage.
 Your driver’s license or local ID is generally accepted and I would recommend against taking your passport out with you.
 There is minimal alcohol-related violence but as you would anywhere else in the world, be alert and aware.
-Here are some of my favorite happy hour spots in Hong Kong!
+Here are some of my favorite happy hour spots and top rooftop bars in Hong Kong!

 If you meet a special someone and decide to take it further, please use your best judgment just as you would anywhere else in the world.
 Let somebody back home know where you are headed and be sure to make a beeline for the nearest convenience store to pick up a packet of condoms.

 Hong Kong solo travel can be tons of fun!
 If you’re looking to meet up with or be hosted by people in Hong Kong, there are plenty of options.